Guidance for Applicants to the North Yorkshire Directory of Approved Training Providers

 How to Apply

-All applications must be made on the Head First: Mental Health & Suicide Prevention Training Hub –Train the Trainer Courses Application Form.
-The applications will then be evaluated and determined by a panel comprising representatives from NYCC Public Health, NYCC Stronger Communities and NYCLP.
-Applicants will be notified regarding the outcome of their application within 4 weeks of submission.
+All applications must be made on the Head First: Mental Health & Suicide Prevention Training Hub -Directory of Approved Training Providers Application Form.
+The applications will then be evaluated and determined by a panel comprising representatives from NYCC Public Health and NYCC Stronger Communities.
+Applicants will be notified regarding the outcome of their application within 4 weeks of submission, their Membership will be reviewed annually.

 If you would like further information about the opportunity or would like to discuss the submission of an application, please contact: